Beth Bogdon

 Access & Pricing

-Each paired offering is $60 and includes two recordings and an accompanying reflection guide — yours to keep and return to.
+Each offering is $60 and includes the recordings and an accompanying reflection guide — yours to keep and return to.

 To receive access, please email me directly.
 I'll send everything personally, no accounts or platforms required.